-The reason why this topic is trending these last few years is the fact that there are freelancer nomads who travel the world while working on projects.
+The reason why this topic is trending these last few years is the fact that there are freelancer professionals who travel the world while working on projects.
 Their location independence means they have the ability (financially mostly) to be working from literally anywhere.
 So the money earned is spent on exploring new places and cultures.
 Now, this sounds really creative and adventurous!

 A digital nomad may be working at a cafe in Paris for one week and decide they need some sunshine to boost their productivity the next week.
-What it means to be a digital nomad is booking a flight to Thailand to stay there for a few weeks before changing location again, according to your needs and dreams.
+What it means to live a digital nomad lifestyle is booking a flight to Thailand to stay there for a few weeks before changing location again, according to your needs and dreams.

 Who wouldn’t like this change of scenery in between projects?
-All you need is a suitcase with the absolute essentials, your laptop and an internet connection (fortunately available almost anywhere in the world now).
+All you need is a suitcase with the absolute essentials, your laptop, and an internet connection (fortunately available almost anywhere in the world now).

-#1 Living the Digital Nomad Lifestyle
+#1 Living the Nomad Lifestyle

 While writing countries off your “Places to visit before I die” bucket list sounds ideal, there may be times that living the digital nomad lifestyle can be lonely.